 Solution 6: Uninstall Recent Windows Updates.

-Is, laptop keyboard not working, problem, does occur after updating Windows?.
+Is, the laptop keyboard not working, problem, does occur after updating Windows?
 Then, by uninstalling a recent Windows update.
 And, rollback to the previous version of Windows.
 You can fix this problem.

 1. Click on the start button.
 And, then click on the gear icon to open the Settings App in Windows 10.